Life Is a Circus, Charlie Brown

-Life is a Circus, Charlie Brown is the 20th prime-time animated television special based upon the popular comic strip Peanuts, by Charles M. Schulz.
-It was originally aired on the CBS network on October 24, 1980.
+Life is a Circus, Charlie Brown is the 20th prime-time animated television special based upon the comic strip Peanuts, by Charles M. Schulz.
+It originally aired on the CBS network on October 24, 1980.
 The special won an Emmy Award in 1981 for Outstanding Animated Program.

+The special introduces a new character named Fifi who appears again in The Peanuts Movie.

 Synopsis

 Snoopy is lying on top of his doghouse when he hears music.
 He follows the music and finds a circus unloading.
 Among other animals, he sees three poodles, and immediately latches onto the white one (whom the audience later learns is named Fifi).
-He follows her to the entrance of the big top with his tongue hanging out, and his pupils shaped like hearts, then stops.
 Polly, the dog's trainer, sees Snoopy and pulls him inside.

 The next day, Peppermint Patty calls Charlie Brown to tell him her school gave all students the day off to see the circus.
 Charlie Brown tells her that his school will be closed as well, and they decide to attend the circus together.
 At the circus, the children see Snoopy perform as part of a dog act.
 They all realize it is Snoopy and eventually relish his new career, despite Snoopy's shortcomings, being completely untrained.
-However, Charlie Brown isn't having any of it, exclaiming Snoopy's career is being his dog.
+However, Charlie Brown insists that Snoopy's career is being his dog.
 Despite Snoopy making a fool of himself during the performance, Polly's boss tells Polly to include Snoopy in future performances, but is to be given the name Hugo The Great.

 Later that night, Charlie Brown realizes Snoopy has not returned.
 He goes to the circus site in time to see Snoopy enter a boxcar, still following Fifi.
 The gate of the boxcar slams shut on him, and the circus train pulls away.
 The next scene involves Snoopy trying to find a good, warm place to fall asleep while the train is in motion.
-First he tries to lie on the humps of a camel, only to slide off in between both humps each time, then he finds what looks like a bail of hay next to one of the bears, which Snoopy settles into.
+First he tries to lie on the humps of a camel, only to slide off in between both humps each time, then he finds what looks like a bale of hay next to one of the bears, which Snoopy settles into.
 However, it turns out to be a lion, who wakes up and looks at Snoopy contemptuously.
 Snoopy wakes up and when he sees the lion looking at him, runs away scared, running over the top of the bear (waking it, but that's all) and ending up stopping when he sees other props on the other side of the car.
 He decides to lie on top of one box, which turns out to be the saw-a-person-in-half magic trick.
 He falls into that box and his head and feet appear out the holes in each end.